lyubomirH/kazino/Repository/Documentation.md

 Kiril and Nikola-They made the Home page and Kiril created a mine game/Game 2

 Hristofor-Hristofor did all the organisation,creation and documantation of the files and the line of work

+Kiril and Dimitur made the black jake game together